 We must “reckon” ourselves dead to sin.

-We must live our Christian life based on the fact that the power of the sinful nature was broken for us by Jesus at Calvary.
+We must live our Christian life understanding the power of sinful nature was broken for us by Jesus at Calvary.

 Consequently, we are under no obligation to obey its orders.